poiyomi/PoiyomiDocs/blog/2024-09-12-poiyomi-toon-9-0-60-changes/2024-09-12-poiyomi-toon-9-0-60-changelog.md

   - AudioLink/AL Volume Color
   - Global Modifiers & Data/Global Data & Masks/Global Mask
   - Global Modifiers & Data/UVs/Parallax Heightmapping
-- **You can now translate from lilToon to Poiyomi.** Right-Click your Avatar or any Material basically anywhere, then click `Poiyomi -> Materials -> Translate to Poiyomi Toon`.
+- **You can now translate from LilToon to Poiyomi.** Right-Click your Avatar or any Material basically anywhere, then click `Poiyomi -> Materials -> Translate to Poiyomi Toon`.
   - The `Translate to Poiyomi Toon` function will translate the Materials in-place.
   - If you select `Translate Copy to Poiyomi Toon`, the program will create copies of the Materials and then translate them.
 Use this if you want to preserve the original Materials.
   - *Pro Users: You can choose to `Translate to Poiyomi Pro` if you so wish.*